isomerpages/moh-hcc/pages/Join Us.md

 Do note that for deployments to certain professional roles, individuals will need to be registered with their respective professional boards, AND hold a valid practising certificate, in order to be deployed.
 These professions include, but are not limited to: doctors, nurses, pharmacists, diagnostic radiographers, occupational therapists and physiotherapists.

-Please register your interest to volunteer with us here:
+Please register your interest here:

 <div style="font-family:Sans-Serif;font-size:15px;color:#000;opacity:0.9;padding-top:5px;padding-bottom:8px">If the form below is not loaded, you can also fill it at <a href="https://form.gov.sg/6149f2d27eb74e001278690a">go.gov.sg/shc-covidops</a>.</div>